raszpl/sigrok-disk/README.md

 - https://github.com/dgesswein/mfm and https://www.pdp8online.com/mfm/ BeagleBone based MFM Hard Disk Reader/Emulator
 - https://github.com/Tronix286/MFM-Hard-Disk-Dumper Pi Pico MFM Hard Disk Dumper
 - https://github.com/MajenkoProjects/RTmFM Pi Pico based MFM Hard Disk Emulator, early work in progress

-## Caveats
- - some data sets require modifications to the interval thresholds and software PLL coefficients to eliminate or reduce decoding errors;
-   ideally there would be a GUI to specify these values, allow saving multiple sets of values, and allow selecting which set to use;  currently this requires manually modifying the decoder's source code, which is too clumsy and error-prone